 ‘This is a strong planning team with complementary skills and ready access to a wider range of related skills including in-depth knowledge and experience of commercial conveyancing in Scotland.
 There is also strong in-house support from the litigation department, should this be required.’

-‘I have worked on a number of cases with Robin Hutchison and with Mark McMurray.
-Robin, although less directly involved in litigation, has the knowledge and skills to achieve successful outcomes from litigation that others might fail to do.
-Mark is more experienced in litigation and has the ability to draw out the best from a multidisciplinary team which is often necessary in complex planning and related cases.‘
+‘I have worked on a number of cases with Robin Hutchison and Mark McMurray.
+Robin has considerable expertise in the environmental aspects of planning law and practice.
+He has become increasingly involved in litigation in this field.
+His knowledge, skills and thoroughness of preparation can enable him to achieve successful outcomes from litigation that others might fail to do.
+Mark is slightly more experienced in litigation and public inquiry work and has the ability to draw out the best from a multidisciplinary team which is often necessary in complex planning and related cases.’

 Calton Hill Hotel LP

 Electricity Supply Board (ESB)